dmiller/clojure-clr-next/_drafts/2024-06-18-mega-dose-of-micro-benchmarks-part-2.md

         ...
 ```

-Though later we will see a place where we prefer one to the other, here it seemed to make no real difference, so I left it alone.
+This change seemed to make no real difference here, so I left it alone.

 Next, I looked at